-To evaluate if the phenotypical change was consistent with the gene expression, we performed RNA sequencing on isolated monocytes from patients with ALF, decompensated cirrhosis (DC) and HC.
-LPAR1, LPAR2, LPAR5 and LPAR6 expressions were not statistically different between groups.

-Thus, we hypothesised that the circulating lipids stimulate the receptors without inducing differential expression of the genes.
+To evaluate if the phenotypic change was consistent with gene expression, we performed RNA sequencing on isolated monocytes from those with ALF, DC and HCs.
+LPAR1, LPAR2, LPAR5 and LPAR6 expression were not statistically different between groups.
+Thus, we hypothesised that the circulating lipids stimulate the receptors without inducing differential gene expression.

-Our numbers were small to analyse outcome prediction, however from public datasets we found that in PBMCs from patients with ACLF secondary to hepatitis B infection and monocyte from paracetamolinduced ALF, LPARs were not differently expressed in patients with poor prognosis.
+Our numbers were small to analyse outcome prediction; however, from public datasets, we found that in PBMCs from individuals with ACLF secondary to hepatitis B infection and monocytes from those with paracetamol-induced ALF, LPARs were not differently expressed in patients with poor prognosis.

-In our cohort, isolated monocyte MerTK, CD163, LAIR1, LILRB4, S100A9 transcript-level expression was increased in ALF compared to control and Major Histocompatibility Complex related genes (HLA-DPA1, HLA-DPB1, HLA-DRA, HLA-DOA and HLA-DMB) appeared hypo-expressed in ALF confirming an immunosuppressive/pro-restorative profile.
+In our cohort, transcript-level expression of MerTK, CD163, LAIR1, LILRB4, S100A9 in isolated monocytes was increased in those with ALF compared to HCs, while MHC-related genes (HLA-DPA1, HLA-DPB1, HLA-DRA, HLA-DOA and HLA-DMB) appeared hypo-expressed in ALF, confirming an immunosuppressive/pro-restorative profile.

-S100A9 is a marker of Myeloid-derived suppressor cells (MDSCs), a population of cells that can negatively regulate T-cell function.
-Their role has been studied in cancer and by our group in ACLF, in which MDSC displayed immunosuppressive properties, decreasing T cell proliferation and reducing bacterial uptake.
+S100A9 is a marker of myeloid-derived suppressor cells, a population of cells that can negatively regulate T-cell function.
+Their role has been studied in cancer and by our group in ACLF, in which myeloid-derived suppressor cells displayed immunosuppressive properties, decreasing T-cell proliferation and reducing bacterial uptake.

-Other genes were upregulated only in ALF including ADM (adrenomedullin, a potent vasodilator peptide ), IFNAR2 (Interferon Alpha and Beta Receptor Subunit) and FKBP5.
-The latter encodes for FKBP51 that acts as a negative transcriptional regulator of glucocorticoid receptor and a positive regulator of PPAR signalling.
-This gene is also related to stress and suicidal behaviour , so it will be interesting further exploring it in the setting of acute liver failure and immune dysfunction from paracetamol overdose.
+Other genes were upregulated only in ALF including ADM (adrenomedullin, a potent vasodilator peptide), IFNAR2 and FKBP5.
+The latter encodes FKBP51, which acts as a negative transcriptional regulator of the glucocorticoid receptor and a positive regulator of PPAR signalling.
+This gene is also related to stress and suicidal behaviour, so it will be interesting to explore its role in the setting of ALF and immune dysfunction from paracetamol overdose.

-LPS and IFN- $\gamma$ increase adrenomedullin production by macrophage in vitro.
-Adrenomedullin strongly inhibits LPC-induced migration of human coronary artery smooth muscle cells in a concentration-dependent manner.
+LPS and IFN- $\gamma$ increase adrenomedullin production by macrophages in vitro.
+Adrenomedullin strongly inhibits LPCinduced migration of human coronary artery smooth muscle cells in a concentration-dependent manner.
 Its plasmatic concentration has been correlated with vasopressor requirements, organ dysfunction, and mortality in sepsis.
-Moreover, in decompensated cirrhosis pro-adrenomedullin is associated with short-term survival and ACLF development but its role in ALF is unknown.
+Moreover, pro-adrenomedullin is associated with short-term survival and ACLF development in individuals with DC, but its role in ALF is unknown.

-Among the main pathways discriminating between ALF vs HC and vs DC we found also genes related to lipid metabolism including fatty acid metabolism and steroid metabolism.
+Among the main pathways discriminating between ALF vs. HCs and vs. DC we also found genes related to lipid metabolism, including fatty acid metabolism and steroid metabolism.
 Lysophosphatidylcholine acyltransferase (LPCAT) 2 and 3 genes would be of future interest since they are upregulated in ALF and related to the metabolomic signature we discovered.
-LPCAT2 has been shown to induce macrophage cytokine gene expression and release in response to TLR4 and TLR2 and LPCAT3 seems crucial in arachidonic acid reacylation pathway and ferroptosis, a novel pathway of iron-dependent necrotic cell death characterized by the accumulation of lipid peroxides.
-Among the various reactive oxygen species (ROS), lipid peroxides are direct inducers of ferroptotic cell death.
-One of the crucial steps of this pathway is indeed performed by LPCAT3, selectively activated by Interferon-gamma, which incorporates polyunsaturated fatty acids (PUFA)-CoA into phospholipids, using phosphatidylcholines and phosphatidylethanolamine as substrates.
-Indeed, the links between lipid metabolism and immune system are multiple and many lipid mediators have been studied in ferroptosis including specialized pro-resolving mediators that would be an interesting research focus in acute liver failure.
+LPCAT2 has been shown to induce macrophage cytokine gene expression and release in response to TLR4 and TLR2 and LPCAT3 seems crucial in the arachidonic acid reacylation pathway and ferroptosis, a novel pathway of iron-dependent necrotic cell death characterised by the accumulation of lipid peroxides.
+Among the various reactive oxygen species, lipid peroxides are direct inducers of ferroptotic cell death.
+One of the crucial steps in this pathway is indeed performed by LPCAT3, selectively activated by IFN- $\gamma$ , which incorporates polyunsaturated fatty acid-CoA into phospholipids, using PCs and phosphatidylethanolamine as substrates.
+Indeed, the links between lipid metabolism and the immune system are multiple and many lipid mediators have been studied in ferroptosis, including specialised proresolving mediators that would be an interesting research focus in ALF.